 - Inoculate your sample with a very high cell count of yeast.

-- Place the container on a stir plate or rouse the yeast often by shaking.
+- Place the container on a or rouse the yeast often by shaking.

 - Keep the container warm until fermentation has ceased.